 Maiko National Park

-Maiko national park is Congo’s most remote and inaccessible park and it is the only National Park in DRC to contain all three of country’s most important endemic species: the Grauer’s gorilla, the Okapi, and the Congo peafowl.The park also contains significant populations of elephant, chimpanzee, bongo and leopard.
+Maiko national park is Congo’s most remote and inaccessible park while a congo safari/ congo tour and it is the only National Park in DRC to contain all three of country’s most important endemic species: the Grauer’s gorilla, the Okapi, and the Congo peafowl.The park also contains significant populations of elephant, chimpanzee, bongo and leopard.

 Despite this significance, the park has received little national or international attention or management support since its creation in 1970.
 The Maiko forest also constitutes a vast carbon sink, and its protection is of global importance in preventing further climate change.